©Photo by iStock: miodrag ignjatovic

 • Can only imitate speech but cannot independently/spontaneously produce words or phrases

-• Can’t follow basic directions
+• Can’t follow basic directions.

-• Can’t use oral language to communicate beyond basic/immediate needs or only repeats the same few words
+• Can’t use oral language to communicate beyond basic/immediate needs or only repeats the same few words.

-• Has an unusual tone/quality to voice (very raspy, nasal, slurred, etc)
+• Has an unusual tone/quality to voice (very raspy, nasal, slurred, etc).

 Speech Delays In Bilingual Kids© Photo by iStock: PeopleImages

-Anyone that has tried to learn a second or even third language knows how easy it is to confuse vocabulary and grammar.
+Anyone who has tried to learn a second or even third language knows how easy it is to confuse vocabulary and grammar.
 Now imagine that you have zero frames of reference to work from but have two “sounds” being made at you to explain what an object is.

 For example, if a monolingual toddler knows 50 words in their language, a bilingual one might know 25 in one language and 25 in the other.
 “Being raised monolingual is ‘easier’ than being bilingual.
-You can focus more brain power on learning one language and producing it compared to someone being raised with two languages” (Translator/parent of three, 40s).
+You can focus more brain power on learning one language and producing it compared to someone being raised with two languages.”
+(Translator/parent of three, 40s).

 When a child is exposed to and taught two languages before the age of three, this process is known as simultaneous language acquisition.
-Typically children raised in this type of household can differentiate between the languages and know to use one language with one parent and the other with the other parent.
+Typically, children raised in this type of household can differentiate between the languages and know how to use one language with one parent and the other with the other parent.
 These children may begin speaking later than monolingual children simply because they are trying to work out how each language functions.
 This creates the impression that a child has a speech or language delay.

 “Being raised monolingual is ‘easier’ than being bilingual.
 You can focus more brain power on learning one language and producing it compared to someone being raised with two languages”

-At the same time, the children that didn’t overtly struggle with language development showed a preference for learning the language of the parent they spent a higher amount of one-on-one time with.
+At the same time, the children who didn’t overtly struggle with language development showed a preference for learning the language of the parent they spent a higher amount of one-on-one time with.
 From speaking to the parents of children raised in Japanese and other language-centric homes, things “feel” different when it comes to language acquisition.
 “I’m a stay-at-home mother and I don’t speak English, so our daughter only learned English when her father was home.
 She has great English pronunciation now but she doesn’t speak English as well as she speaks Japanese” (Japanese, 30s).

 Some believe that this does not count as raising a child in a bilingual home.
-“Everyone that later on studies a second language is a sequential learner; that’s not the same thing as being raised bilingual” (Japanese ESL instructor, 50s).
+“Everyone that later on studies a second language is a sequential learner.
+That’s not the same thing as being raised bilingual” (Japanese ESL instructor, 50s).
 “My parents both speak two languages.
 I only learned the language they share but people claim I grew up in a bilingual home.
 How?
 I learned my second language at school, not from them” (Japanese-Canadian teenager).

 Speech Delays In Bilingual Kids© Photo by iStock: EikoTsuttiy

-“Speak like you normally would at an appropriate level for the child” (ESL instructor/parent 30s).
-If you and your partner each have a different native language but can speak in one/more languages together, continue modeling that behavior for your children.
-Adopting a strict “one parent, one language” approach can make it seem easier for them to learn but it may instead encourage the child to speak more to the parent whose language they find “easier” to recall.
+Speak like you normally would at an appropriate level for the child” (ESL instructor/parent 30s).
+If you and your partner each have a different native language but can speak one/more languages together, continue modeling that behavior for your children.
+Adopting a strict “one parent, one language” approach can make it seem easier for them to learn.
+However, it may instead encourage the child to speak more to the parent whose language they find “easier” to recall.

 Some parents, in order to give their child a head start with a second language, stop or limit speaking their native language in the presence of the child.
-If you aren’t comfortable speaking another language, do you speak how you normally would?
+If you aren’t comfortable speaking another language, do you speak how you usually would?
 Do you react or express emotions in the same way as in your native language?
 If the answer to either of these questions is no, then you shouldn’t expend energy ignoring your native language.

 Leave a Reply